RusstyCrussty123/elephant-selfbot/README.md

 Just a simple selfbot that is still being updated.
 It is ran on nodejs.

+## Disclaimer:
+I do not update this anymore and I don't feel like updating it anymore.
+In the future I will probably remake this but for now I won't update this.
+**I have been told this does not work.
+This could be because discord updated there api and patched selfbots.
+I am not sure.**
+I haven't updated this in a long time so it could not work anymore.

 ## How to setup:

 To setup the selfbot all you need to do is go to settings.json